nus-cs2103-AY2223S1/tp/docs/_ug/ItemsTags.md

 * Item remark
 * Item tags

-FoodRem items are unique by name and case-sensitive.
+FoodRem items are unique by name and case-insensitive.

 This means you cannot add two items on the same name.